-Differences between MySQL and Postgres Search¶
+Differences between PostgreSQL and MySQL Search¶

 By default, Mattermost uses full text search support included in MySQL and PostgreSQL.
 These databases have slightly different search behavior.
 Check Main Menu > About Mattermost to see which database you’re using.

-- Email addresses do not return results.
+- Email addresses don’t return results.